-John’s Invitation to Faith and Life
+John’s Invitation to Real Life

-Many Christians acknowledge the Gospel According to John as a major landmark in their journey toward personal faith in Jesus Christ.
-This is because the primary goal of the Gospel is to convince its audience to believe in Jesus.
-Near the end of his Gospel (20:30-31), John:
+Many Christians cite the Gospel According to John as a major landmark in their journey to living faith in Jesus Christ.1 This is not surprising, for its author discloses his primary goal: to convince his audience to entrust themselves to Jesus.